robertfischer3/spring_crypto_watcher/README.md

 A more sophisticated model could have been created, but that will have to wait for the next version.
 #### japanesecandles.py
-The `japanesecandles.py` file is simplified algorithms used for looking at candle data and determining if there are recognizable patterns that code be used for automated trading.
+The `japanesecandles.py` file contains simplified algorithms used for looking at candlestick data and determining to determine if there are recognizable patterns that code be used for automated trading.
 In production applications, a more robust library such as [TA Lib](https://pypi.org/project/TA-Lib/) would be implemented.
 The TA Lib library has sophisticated candlestick pattern recognition but relies on having
 Cython available.
 The goal here was to avoid requiring a potentially complex implementation for the grader, so a simplified